priya42bagde/DSA_Theory_Notes/README.md

 This type of data structure is also called a binary heap.
 <b>Heapify</b>: Heapify is the process of creating a heap data structure from a binary tree.
 It is used to create a Min-Heap or a Max-Heap. <br/>
 <b>Peek (Find max/min)</b>: Peek operation returns the maximum element from Max Heap or minimum element from Min Heap without deleting the node. <br/>
-<b>Extract-Max/Min </b>: Extract-Max returns the node with maximum value after removing it from a Max Heap whereas Extract-Min returns the node with minimum after removing it from Min Heap.
+<b>Extract-Max/Min </b>: Extract-Max returns the node with maximum value after removing it from a Max Heap whereas Extract-Min returns the node with minimum after removing it from Min Heap. <br/>
-<b>Heap Data Structure Applications </b>
-Heap is used while implementing a priority queue.
+<b>Heap Data Structure Applications </b>: Heap is used while implementing a priority queue.
 Dijkstra's Algorithm.
 Heap Sort <br/>

+<b>A fibonacci heap</b> is a data structure that consists of a collection of trees which follow min heap or max heap property. min heap and max heap property in the Heap Data Structure article.
+These two properties are the characteristics of the trees present on a fibonacci heap.
+In a fibonacci heap, a node can have more than two children or no children at all.
+Also, it has more efficient heap operations than that supported by the binomial and binary heaps.

+The fibonacci heap is called a fibonacci heap because the trees are constructed in a way such that a tree of order n has at least Fn+2 nodes in it, where Fn+2 is the (n + 2)th Fibonacci number. <br/>

+<b>Properties of a Fibonacci Heap</b>: Important properties of a Fibonacci heap are:
+It is a set of min heap-ordered trees. (i.e. The parent is always smaller than the children.)
+A pointer is maintained at the minimum element node.
+It consists of a set of marked nodes.
+(Decrease key operation) The trees within a Fibonacci heap are unordered but rooted.